jcaip/jcaip.github.io/_posts/2018-11-13-Languages-and-Automata.md

 7. Show that $L = \\{ \langle D \rangle :  \vert L(D) \vert = \inf \\} $ is decidable.

+if the DFA accepts a string greater than $k$, it will accept an infinite number by the pumping lemma.

 #### Decidability of CFGs

 **Theorem**: Given CFG $G$, if $L(G) = \emptyset$ then some string $w \in L(G)$ has a parse tree of depth $d \leq \vert V \vert$.